 When I was a kid, I was obsessed with three things: history, being outdoors, and playing in the dirt.
-So, you can imagine my delight when I got to join an archaeological dig when I was seven.
+So, you can imagine my delight when I joined an archaeological dig at the age of seven.
 It was a summer camp at the Museum of Ontario Archaeology, in London, Ontario, and I loved every second of it.

 Since then, I’ve taken every opportunity to surround myself with archaeology.
 During high school I completed a co-op at that same museum, excavating and processing finds.
 In my undergraduate, I completed a mortuary archaeology field school in Poland.
 During my gap years, I excavated in Peru and Israel, and during my doctoral research, I excavated in Canada and France.
 I’ve also conducted research in Canada and Europe as part of SSHRC funded projects.
 It’s been a great adventure so far, and I’m excited to see what’s next.

 A few years ago, while volunteering with Scouts Canada, I set up a mock dig for Beaver Scouts (5-7 year olds).
 In this “dig” they worked in grids and dug up spoons, bones from dinners, small toys, and more.
 As I was standing back, letting them explore and “excavate”, it dawned on me: my first exposure to archaeology was also staged.
 I was stunned, thinking my whole world was built on a lie.
 Just as this was starting to sink in, a Beaver Scout came running over to me with a pork rib shouting, “I found a dinosaur!”
 In his eyes, I saw the same excitement I felt when I made my first discovery at seven years old, and the lie didn’t matter, because that passion was very real.